The same bed

 Quiet laughter shared, and the discussion moves on.
 Its warm here in the paradour; all the windows and doors are open to catch the slightest breeze.
 The noonlight lingers at the thresholds, awkwardly, leaving the interior full of shadows.

 "The peddlar told me half of Sobral Grasses has fallen into a hole, and a bunch of underground horrors came out of it and ate everyone.
 It's another sinkhole like in the north apparently but with even more foreboding portents.
-Said that there was a sinister underground race of orcs who had decided to attack the Empire from below and we were all going to be murdered in our beds."
+Said that there was a sinister underground group of orcs who had decided to attack the Empire from below and we were all going to be murdered in our beds."

 "Really?
 I heard from Sorezo i Riqueza that it amounted to some rocks falling over in the middle of nowhere and one old house giving in to time and collapsing."